jb-williams/Bash_Projects/README.md

 Different bash projects that I have made and test things with.

 **USE AT OWN RISK**
 Many of these are just test projects and may only work of my devices(if I still have stuff hardcoded in there) or may break something.
-Many either a working progress or just unfinished.
+Many either a work in progress or just unfinished.

 * [brightxf](https://github.com/jb-williams/Bash_Projects/tree/main/brightxf)   - Work around giving easy screen brightness control in terminal or assigned to hot-key. (not finished, not dynamic)
 * [Gits](https://github.com/jb-williams/Bash_Projects/tree/main/Gits)   - A series of scripts messing with ways of keeping repos updated.